ferourives/WordPress-Workflow-With-Gulp-and-Browsersync/README.md

 after updated to Gulp 4 I needed to update my gulpfile.js
-# WordPress Workflow With Gulp-4, Gulp-sass, Gulp-watch, Gulp-minify and Browsersync
+# WordPress Workflow With Gulp-4, Gulp-sass, Gulp-watch, Gulp-concat and Browsersync

 Considering you have a wordpress instalation on you computer...